deltahacks/portal/README.md

 ## Philosophy

 In the past, the DeltaHacks team has used a variety of different tools to manage the hackathon.
-This included creating, updating and maintaining several dashboards for hackers, volunteers, judges, sponsers.
+This included creating, updating and maintaining several dashboards for hackers, volunteers, judges, sponsors.
 This year, we are taking a different approach.
 We are building a single, unified portal that will be used by all of the different groups.
 This will allow us to have a single source of truth for all of the data and will allow us to build a more cohesive experience for all of the different groups.

 ## Features / Roadmap